vulcu/dahlia/README.md

 * [References](#references)

 ## General Info
 The original [Waveshape-Synth](https://github.com/vulcu/waveshape-synth) is an 8-voice polyphonic audio synthesizer with per-voice oscillator waveshaping created as a collection of Pure Data subpatches.
 It was inspired by [wavedist](https://github.com/vulcu/wavedist) and uses the same waveshaping algorithms.
-Dahlia is an evolution of the original design, refactored to work with HVCC and capable of a simplified control scheme accomodating the limited Daisy Pod UI.
+Dahlia is an evolution of this concept, refactored to work with HVCC and capable of a simplified control scheme accomodating the limited Daisy Pod UI.

+The synthesizer itself relies on a handful of waveshaping algorithms to produce differing kinds of overdrive and distortion from the oscillators of each synthesizer voice, and then applies an ADS-envelope low-pass filter to each voice on an individual basis.
+The harmonic ratios and the balance between even and odd harmonics varies by algorithm, with some sounding better than others for certain oscillator and envelope combinations.
+There's no hard-and-fast rules here, so just use your ears.

+The goal of this project is to provide a quick and simple way for a user to dial in rich, complex synth sounds without needing to know much about synthesizers.
+Unlike the [wavedist](https://github.com/vulcu/wavedist) plugin, all the waveshapers are active at once here, allowing for some truly wild harmonic ratios.

+## Features
+* Monophonic (1 Voice) and Polyphonic (8-voices)
+  * Polyphonic version easily adaptable to _N_ number of voices depending desired performance
+  * Portamento control (monophonic only)
+* 7 Oscillators, 1 ADSR, and 2 ADS envelopes per-voice
+* Oscillators selectable between Sine, Saw, and a PWM with a 5%-50% automatable duty-cycle
+* 6 different waveshaping algorithms and a Gain control
+* Unison control (oscillator de-tune)
+* Bit depth control/crush range of 1-12 bits

 #### Installation
 1. Follow the instructions for [installing the Daisy Toolchain for your OS](https://github.com/electro-smith/DaisyWiki/wiki/1.-Setting-Up-Your-Development-Environment#1-install-the-toolchain)